shubhamkambleX/Auto-Annotation-/README.md

 Image Directory ---> Auto Annotate (Label Whiskas Cat Food) ----> Annotations+ .txt files (with co-ordinates) I have Implemented in Jupyter Notebook but you can create your environment and install all the packages.
 -- jupyter notebook steps

-1) Required Packages
+Required Packages :=
 !pip install torch torchvision

-2) import packages
-   import warnings
-   warnings.simplefilter("ignore")
-  import os
-  import torch
-  import torchvision.transforms as T from torchvision.models.detection import fasterrcnn_resnet50_fpn
-  from PIL import Image, ImageDraw

 Thats its
 Ready to run the code ......